 So, head to Asda with this shopping list, and you’ll spend just £1.92.

-Prices taken from Asda online 20 January 2018
+Prices are taken from Asda online 20 January 2018

 Even compared to last year, the same meal plan has come down in price – you’re making a 5p saving.